Kernel-Elastic Autoencoder for Molecular Design: Result

 Maximum validity and reconstruction was achieved by using the Weighted Cross-Entropy Loss $\mathcal{L}_{WCEL}(\lambda, \delta)$ defined by Eq.~(\ref{eq:WCEL}) where the hyperparameter $\delta$ controls the AE-like objective (see S.I. for a discussion of the effect of changing $\lambda$ and $\delta$).
 The best results for the NUVR metric were obtained by using a combination of $\lambda = 3.5$ and $\delta = 1$.

 With the same Transformer architecture, KAE is compared to approaches using different loss functions (SI, Figure ~\ref{fig:KL_loss_comparison}) by assessing the validity and reconstruction.
-KAE trained with Gaussian noise added to latent space vectors exhibited the highest percentage of valid SMILES strings, while models trained with the KL divergence exhibited much lower validity and a significantly slower improvements for validity during training.
+KAE trained with Gaussian noise added to latent space vectors exhibited the highest percentage of valid SMILES strings, while models trained with the KL divergence exhibited much lower validity and significantly slower improvements for validity during training.
 The analysis of novelty and uniqueness showed that models with noise (i.e., with Gaussian noise added to latent space vectors) performed much better than the corresponding models without noise when trained with the standard MMD (s-MMD) or modified MMD (m-MMD, see method section).
 Additionally, the NUV metric showed that models trained with m-MMD outperformed models trained with s-MMD.
-In summary, the KAE model trained with m-MMD loss and Gaussian noise added to latent space vectors achieved the best performance on all three metrics (validity, reconstruction, and NUV).